 Estate sale companies appraise, price, and sell the personal property of people who have passed away or wish to downsize their households.
-Although estate sale companies routinely handle estates valued at thousands or tens of thousands of dollars, they are not required to be licensed or bonded in Minnesota.
-In this “buyer beware” atmosphere, it can be difficult to sort out reputable estate sale companies from untrustworthy ones, and consumers are encouraged to take precautions when selecting and contracting with estate sale companies.
+Estate sale companies routinely handle estates valued at thousands or tens of thousands of dollars, and they are required to be bonded in Minnesota.
+It can be difficult to sort out reputable estate sale companies from untrustworthy ones, and consumers are encouraged to take precautions when selecting and contracting with estate sale companies.

 “Jane” is seeking assistance selling items and property that her recently deceased father left behind when he died unexpectedly.
 She locates an estate sale company on the Internet that claims it has been in business for decades with thousands of satisfied customers.
 She contacts the company, and its representatives promise that its “experts” run professional and transparent estate sales so that their clients have nothing to worry about and are quickly paid within weeks.
 The company promises to provide detailed itemizations of all sales so that the value and sales of all of the property is transparent and easily documented.
 Jane is grieving and there is so much to do in the aftermath of her father’s sudden death, that she immediately agrees to let the company operate the estate sale without closely reviewing the contract or shopping around.

 Three months after the estate sale, Jane still has not received the proceeds of the estate sale, which she was hoping to use to defray some of the costs of the funeral.
 She has received only minimal paperwork regarding what items were sold and for how much, and the company, which initially made vague excuses about the “delayed” payment and accounting documents, has now stopped returning her calls altogether.
 Now Jane is struggling to find recourse to resolve the matter, and is considering having to hire a lawyer which she fears will only add more expense and worry to her situation.

 The Attorney General’s Office provides the following tips for people seeking the services of an estate sale company: